 Dr. Nerness will give more than enough local anesthesia around the tooth to ensure you are comfortable.
 In addition, nitrous oxide (laughing gas) is also available to help you relax if needed.
 Treatment may be completed in one or more visits depending on the extent of the infection and complexity of the tooth's root canal system.

-- Access - A small opening will be create in the tooth to access to the root canal system.
+- Access - A small opening will be created in the tooth to access the root canal system.

 - Disinfection - The root canal system will be carefully examined and disinfected.